 This isn’t really a kid-friendly location, there are steep rock walls and there isn’t a lot of room for playing.
 It can also be a very difficult spot to bring in a fish with many rocks.
 There is however a very cool state of the art adventure playground which has been installed recently and direct access to the beach.
 Slippery rock wall and many rods being cast in a condensed area so be mindful of others casting around you and expect to bring lots of spare line and hooks for all the snags.

 Port Melbourne is a stylish township where high rise residential buildings and cafes run along the bay.
 It’s a great place for dinner with many restaurants along bay street.
-Your only a short distance away from the West Gate Bridge, Melbourne CBD.
+You are only a short distance away from the West Gate Bridge, Melbourne CBD.
 This stretch is very popular with walking, cycling and jogging along the paved walkways along the beach.
 There are also dog-friendly beaches.
-A great time to walk along the beach is on sundown.
+A great time to walk along the beach is at sundown.
 A scenic area is great for photo opportunities.
 Take the kids for ice cream and play in the sandy beach area.
 There are many piers along this stretch such as Kerferd road pier, lagoon pier, station pier and princess pier.
 Due to its deep waters, many large boats will be moored along station pier.
 Including the spirit of Tasmania, Queen Elizabeth, large shipping vessels and navy vessels.

 A short distance away you can take a hot air balloon ride and overlook the bay and piers along Port Melbourne.
 You can also jump on board cruise ships that will take you around Port Melbourne, Williamstown and stretches of the Yarra River.
 Of course, this area is also well known as a top fishing location around Melbourne.
 Hence this Princess Pier Fishing Guide.
 Deep waters easily accessible and wonderful catches of snapper annually.